inika1/geo_proj/README.md

 ### group by dropdown:

-    The histogram and scatter plot values can be grouped and colored differently depending on the data column selected in the groupby dropdown if nothing is selected the values will not be grouped
+    The histogram and scatter plot values can be grouped and colored differently depending on the data column selected in the groupby dropdown - if nothing is selected the values will not be grouped

     To use the group by dropdown for the map, you must also select a value in the select map condition dropdown.
-    The map will only show locations for the subjects that have that value as well- you can select multiple values in the select map condition dropdown.
+    The map will only show locations for the subjects that have that value as well
+    - you can select multiple values in the select map condition dropdown.

 ### map: